Ready, set, go

 Android Oreo (Go Edition) is a new version of Android designed for budget smartphones.
-It’s been built using the same foundation as the standard version of Android Oreo, but with a few tweaks and modifications that make it ideal for phones with less storage and processing power.
-For example, a few lightweight versions of Google’s most popular apps are included...
+It’s been built using the same foundation as the standard version of Android Oreo, but with modifications, such as stripped down versions of Google apps.

 Android Oreo (Go Edition)’s optimised apps